sey-kh/internship-tw/report.md

 ### 1.1 Introduction ###

-In this project, you will see how you can use the recurrent neural network algorithm for forecasting, prediction and analysis of stock market data.
-As a stock buyer you can reasonably decide when to buy stocks and when to sell them to make a profit.
+In this project, you will see how you can use the recurrent neural network algorithm for forecasting, prediction, and analysis of stock market data.
+As a stock buyer, you can reasonably decide when to buy stocks and when to sell them to make a profit.
 So good machine learning models that can look at the history of a sequence of data and correctly predict what the future elements of the sequence are going to be can help you.
-In this project the model was trained on multiple companies data from <https://www.kaggle.com/ehallmar/daily-historical-stock-prices-1970-2018> and predicting future stock pricing.
+In this project, the model was trained on multiple companies data from <https://www.kaggle.com/ehallmar/daily-historical-stock-prices-1970-2018> and predicting future stock pricing.

 ### 1.2 Problem Statement ###